Welcome To The Home Of One Of The Nation’s First Academic Esports Programs!

 Esports Team at Shenandoah

-Many college students grew up playing esports, and now, they’ve brought merged their love of esports with higher education.
-Shenandoah University now has a varsity esports program, and plays teams from around the country as a member of the National Association of Collegiate Esports.
-Find out what games Shenandoah’s teams are playing, who they’re playing, and how esports is making inroads within academia.
+Many college students grew up playing esports, and now, they can merge their love of esports with their degree.
+Shenandoah University offers a varsity esports program, and plays teams from around the country as a member of the National Association of Collegiate Esports.

 Shenandoah University works on rolling admissions and accepts applications throughout the year.
 Applications are reviewed individually and holistically.